 Once the bill is passed, the Lieutenant Governor must give Royal Assent to the new act and it becomes law.
 Most acts come into force immediately after Royal Assent, but some acts may contain a special section that sets a different date for the act to come into force.
 This gives the people affected by the law more time to prepare for the change.

-"Your stories, lived experiences and knowledge are being translated to powerful tools and will be part of a big system of change we are all building."
+"Your stories, lived experiences and knowledge are being translated to system of change we are all building."

 - Youth Policy Program Faculty